pathtofile/tf_wireguard/README.md

 ```

 ## Alternate client: Vagrant
-Sometime you don't want to tunnell all your traffic through WireGuard,
+Sometime you don't want to tunnel all your traffic through WireGuard,
 you just want a quick dev environment that is tunneled.
 You could ssh
 into the wireguard server and work on there, but these boxes are very low-specced,
 so you might struggle to do real work on them.
 And increasing their performance
 increases the running costs.

-This repo comes with a basic Vagrant Script to quickly spin a Ubuntu
+This repo comes with a basic Vagrant Script in the `_vagrant` folder to quickly spin a Ubuntu
 VM, and install and setup WireGuard in it:
 ```bash
 # First Use terraform to create the WG server